nat-418/vizf/README.md

 ## Usage
 `$ vizf [options...] path pattern`

-This script calls Fzf with multi-selection enabled, so you can hit `<Tab>` to select multiple files.
+This script calls fzf with multi-selection enabled, so you can hit `<Tab>` to select multiple files.
 If given a path like `~/Code`, fzf will match only on files and beneath that path, e.g., the `/foo` in `~/Code/foo`.